digital-chemistry-laboratory/morfeus/docs/dispersion.rst

    After generating the surface, it should be exported to a file using the hidden option 66.
 This generates a file, "vtx.pdb" that can be read by ᴍᴏʀғᴇᴜs.
 For more information, see Section 3.15.4 of the `Multiwfn manual`_.
-An isodensity of 0.001

 .. todo::
-  Need to clarify what the isodensity surface refers to
+  Need to clarify what the isodensity surface refers to that could be added to point 2 above: "An isodensity of 0.001"

 *******************
 Command line script